Affiliations/License's

 - Identify issues to help prevent future costly expenses.

-- Provide a condition report to be used for future reference in
+- Provide a condition report to be used for future reference in the maintenance and care of your home.

 (top of page)

-Prior to closing on your new property you will perform a final walk through with the builder and/or their agent.
-During this walk through you will be provided explanations of your property features, appliances and many other items.
+Prior to closing on your new home you will perform a final walk through with the builder and/or their agent.
+During this walk through you will be provided explanations of your home's features, appliances and many other items.
 But what about the foundation, structural, mechanical and other major systems?
 These are expected to be in new and prime condition.
 Sometimes missed issues are present regardless of how many quality control checks are performed.
-Some of these issues may cause significant inconveniences to correct after you move in, or may be missed before the first phases of your new property warranty period ends.
+Some of these issues may cause significant inconveniences to correct after you move in, or may be missed before the first phases of your new home warranty period ends.

 I can help you relieve these concerns and worries with a final inspection of the building process.
 This inspection is generally referred to as a "Pre-closing Inspection".
 These inspections are geared to look for those items and provide you with the opportunity to address them prior to closing and/or moving in.
 I can also provide additional checks for the many things more cosmetic in nature.